 \section{Length-Constrained MST is Basically Directed Steiner Tree}

-In this section we prove the following theorem: \begin{bigtheorem} There exists a polynomial time $\alpha$-approximation algorithm for length-constrained MST with length slack $1$ if and only if there exists a polynomial time $\alpha$-approximation algorithm for directed Steiner tree. \end{bigtheorem}
+In this section we prove the following theorem: \begin{theorem} There exists a polynomial time $\alpha$-approximation algorithm for length-constrained MST with length slack $1$ if and only if there exists a polynomial time $\alpha$-approximation algorithm for directed Steiner tree. \end{theorem}

 And this theorem is immediately implied by the following three lemmas we prove in the following three subsections: \begin{lemma}[Length-Constrained MST is Basically Length-Constrained Steiner Tree] There exists a polynomial time $\alpha$-approximation algorithm for length-constrained MST with length slack $1$ if and only if there exists a polynomial time $\alpha$-approximation algorithm for length-constrained Steiner tree. \end{lemma} \begin{lemma}[$\rightarrow$] There exists a polynomial time $\alpha$-approximation algorithm for length-constrained MST with length slack $1$ if there exists a polynomial time $\alpha$-approximation algorithm for directed Steiner tree. \end{lemma} \begin{lemma}[$\leftarrow$] There exists a polynomial time $\alpha$-approximation algorithm for directed Steiner tree if there exists a polynomial time $\alpha$-approximation algorithm for length-constrained MST with length slack $1$. \end{lemma}